amazon-science/isometric-slt/usecases/README.md

 As part of the shared task objectives, we assessed the impact of isometric translations on a downstream task - automatic dubbing (AD).
 To generate automatically dubbed videos we leverage the AD arch from [Federico et al.](README.md#references).
-To project the speech-pause structure from the source text to the translated text, we use the latest prosodic alignment model from [Virkar et al.](README.md#references).
+To project the speech-pause structure from the source to the target, we use the latest prosodic alignment model from [Virkar et al.](README.md#references).
 Table lists the participating team and the corresponding video title.